 What Else You Should Know

 Support: You can submit questions to Slimfast's online dietitian.
-Connect with other dieters on the company’s Facebook page and a Pinterest-like program called Slimfast Translator.
-The Slimfast web site includes meal and drink recipes, and you can sign up to get monthly emails featuring recipes, exercise and weight-loss tips, and coupons.
+Slimfast's Facebook page offers dieters a way to connect with each other and offer advice.
+The Slimfast website includes meal and drink recipes, and you can sign up to get monthly emails featuring recipes, exercise and weight-loss tips, and coupons.

 What Brunilda Nazario, MD, Says: